Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 ##### convert_vmd_to_txt.py
 This tool is for converting VMD (Vocaloid Motion Data) files from their packed binary form to a human-readable and human-editable text form, and vice versa.
 This can allow 3rd-party scripts to perform procedural edits on the VMD data while it is in text format, such as (for example) constraining certain bones to a desired max range of motion, and then converting it back to VMD form for use in MikuMikuDance.
 Or it can be used to modify the names of the bones/morphs that the VMD is trying to control, to customize it to work better with a specific model.

+##### convert_vpd_to_vmd.py
+This script will convert VPD (Vocaloid Pose Data) files to or from VMD (Vocaloid Motion Data) files.
+The motion files will be only a single frame long, with all bones/morphs framed at time=0.

 ##### make_ik_from_vmd.py
 This script runs forward kinematics for a given VMD dance motion on the bone structure for a given model, and calculates where the feet bones should be at each frame.
 It then creates a VMD motion file that has frames to move the IK bones to those locations at those frames.
 This is only useful for a dance motion that doesn't already use IK (such as Conqueror by IA).